 Ten Words of Counsel for Single People

-First, do not seek regular sexual gratification through masturbation, that is, the stimulation of your own self to sexual orgasm or climax.
+1. Do not seek regular sexual gratification through masturbation — the stimulation of your own self to sexual orgasm or climax.
 Masturbation does not solve sexual pressure for very long, it tends to become habitual, it produces guilt, and it contradicts the God-given design of sexuality.
 Our bodies and desires were designed for the sexual union of persons, and masturbation contradicts that design.
 But perhaps worst of all, masturbation is inevitably accompanied and enabled by sexual fantasies in the mind which we would not allow ourselves in reality and so we become like the Pharisees: well scrubbed on the outside, but inside full of perversions.

-Sixth, bathe your mind in God's Word.
-Jesus prayed, "Sanctify them in the truth.
-Your word is truth" (John 17:17).
-There is nothing that renews the mind and enables it to assess things God's way like regular meditation on the Word of God.
+6. Bathe your mind in God’s word.
+Jesus prayed, “Sanctify them in the truth.
+Your word is truth” (John 17:17).
+There is nothing that renews the mind and enables it to assess things God’s way like regular meditation on the word of God.
 The person who does not arm himself with the sword of the Spirit (Ephesians 6:17) is going to lose in the battle for his or her body.

 “In our society you cannot escape sexual stimulation, but you can refuse to seek it.”

 7. Keep yourself busy, and when it is time for leisure, choose things that are pure, lovely, gracious, excellent, worthy of praise (Philippians 4:8).
 Idleness in a world like ours is asking for trouble.
 It is much harder for sexual temptation to gain a foothold when we are busy at some productive task.
 And if you need some fresh air, walk in a park, not down Hennepin Avenue.